Tushar-bioinfo/learning-bioinformatics/_posts/2025-04-07-Single-Nucleus RNA-seq.md

 harmony_obj$celltype[which(Idents(harmony_obj) == "1")] <- "Fetal-like hepatoblastoma"
 ```

-> {% include label.html text="tip" %} GeneCards was used to interpret marker genes and assign biologically meaningful labels.
+> GeneCards was used to interpret marker genes and assign biologically meaningful labels. ( add tip)

 ---